Petroleum Act 1998

-The Petroleum Act 1998 is an Act of the Parliament of the United Kingdom which consolidated arrangements for the licensing, operation and abandonment of offshore installations and pipelines.
+The Petroleum Act 1998 (c.
+17) is an act of the Parliament of the United Kingdom which consolidated arrangements for the licensing, operation and abandonment of offshore installations and pipelines.
 As a consolidation Act, it did not change the substantive law, although certain Acts were amended and repealed.

 Background

-This was a consolidation Act which brought together a number of enactments on petroleum.
+This was a consolidation act which brought together a number of enactments on petroleum.
 It dealt with rights and licences to search for and get petroleum; the application of criminal and civil law to offshore activities; authorisations for submarine pipelines; and the decommissioning of offshore installations and pipelines.
-The main Acts which were to be consolidated were the Petroleum (Production) Act 1934; the Petroleum and Submarine Pipelines Act 1975; the Oil and Gas (Enterprise) Act 1982; and the Petroleum Act 1987, Parts I and II.
+The main acts which were to be consolidated were the Petroleum (Production) Act 1934 (24 & 25 Geo.
+5. c.
+36); the Petroleum and Submarine Pipe-lines Act 1975 (c.
+74); the Oil and Gas (Enterprise) Act 1982; and the Petroleum Act 1987 (c.
+12), parts I and II.

 The Act vested all rights to the UK’s petroleum resources in the Crown; a right first established by the Petroleum Production Act 1934 (24 & 25 Geo.
-5 c.
+5. c.
 36).
 It also established the right to grant licenses to ‘search and bore for and get’ petroleum, to the Oil and Gas Authority; this was through the retrospective application of the Energy Act 2016.
-The Act also made provision for the abandonment of offshore installations and pipelines.
+The act also made provision for the abandonment of offshore installations and pipelines.
 The Act also puts into statute the objective of maximising the economic recovery of the UK’s offshore oil and gas resources (by means of the Infrastructure Act 2015).

 The Act repealed in their entirety the Petroleum Production Act 1934 (24 & 25 Geo.
-5 c.
-36) and the Petroleum and Submarine Pipe-lines Act 1975.
-(1975 c.
+5. c.
+36) and the Petroleum and Submarine Pipe-lines Act 1975 (c.
 74).
-It also amended the Petroleum Act 1987 (1987 c.
-12) Parts I and II concerning the abandonment of Offshore Installations and the licensing of petroleum production.
+It also amended parts I and II of the Petroleum Act 1987 (c.
+12), concerning the abandonment of Offshore Installations and the licensing of petroleum production.